bloominstituteoftechnology/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+Map creates a new array from the data.

 2. What is the difference between a function and a method?

+A method belongs to an object where a function is an object

 3. What is closure?

+A nested element that stores in memory.

 4. Describe the four rules of the 'this' keyword.
+The four rules are
+    1. Window/ Global Binding
+    2. New Binding
+    3. Implicit Binding
+    4. Explicit binding

 5. Why do we need super() in an extended class?

+To deal with inheretences in classes and to mimic OOP

 ## Project Set up